 Though these are the most common uses for business loans, they are not the only uses permitted by financial institutions.
 For example, let’s say you launched a digital marketing campaign a few months ago, and it’s taking longer than expected to increase revenue.
 In the past, the logical move would be to end the campaign.
 But increasing revenue is not the only benefit of digital marketing.
 Today’s marketers are also very focused on collecting data on customer behavior.
-Rather than advertising as aggressively as possible, the goal is to modify your existing advertisements to suit the preferences of your target audience better.
+Rather than advertising as aggressively as possible, the goal is to modify your existing advertisements to suit your target audience’s preferences better.

 So, instead of ending the campaign, you could take out a business loan to keep it running for the sake of data and optimizations.
-As you pay off the loan, you could make more and more changes to your marketing materials based on what you’ve learned about your target audience.
+As you pay off the loan, you could make more changes to your marketing materials based on what you’ve learned about your target audience.
 Digital marketing campaigns are only useful if they are given enough time to collect data and optimize accordingly.